As a Parent You Have a Right to See Your Child

 Understanding Visitation Rights in New York

 However, under court rulings, most non-custodial parents will be granted visitation rights.
-If you are seeking an attorney to help protect your visitation rights and the best interests of your child, you need to immediately contact a Queens divorce lawyer from the Law Offices of Donald Mastrodomenico, P.C.
+If you are seeking a child visitation attorney in Queens to help protect your visitation rights and the best interests of your child, you need to immediately contact a Queens visitation lawyer from the Law Offices of Donald Mastrodomenico, P.C.

 What Are Visitation Rights?